What is Counselling?

-Within the counselling relationship you are given the time and space, not always available in other parts of your life, to explore your feelings in relation to the trauma.
+Within the counselling relationship you are given the time and space, to explore your feelings in relation to the trauma.
 Our aim in counselling is to help you reach your full potential, so that your experience of sexual violence no longer controls or overwhelms your life, behaviour and choices.
 The counsellor is a neutral professional so you do not need to protect them from the intensity of your feelings or the details of your trauma, as you might feel obliged to do with the family or friends you confide in.

 You do not have to report to the gardai, go for a medical exam and it does not matter how long ago the assault happened for you to see a counsellor in our Centre.